Rose Cut Diamonds: A Guide That Contains Everything You Want to Know

-Now, why should you buy a lab-grown rose-cut diamond?
-Or, why should you buy any lab-grown diamond in general?
+Now, why should you buy a lab grown rose cut diamond?
+Or, why should you buy any lab-grown diamonds in general?
 Well, for starters it is affordable.
 To put it in perspective a man-made diamond will be 25-30% cheaper than a naturally mined diamond.
 But, a man-made diamond will be so identical to a natural diamond that you won’t be able to tell them apart.

 Let’s talk about the color and clarity of rose-cut diamonds!
 How colorless or the degree to which it is white are they?
 What is referred to by the color?

-The color of a diamond or a rose-cut diamond in this case is graded from D (least or almost colorless) to Z (yellow or brownish tint) on the GIA color grading scale.
+The color of a diamond or a rose cut diamond in this case is graded from D (least or almost colorless) to Z (yellow or brownish tint) on the color grading scale.

-Since it has a domed top with a subtle shine, warm tones, and other colors in this palette compliment it the best.
-Different colored diamonds like blue, pink, yellow, green, etc. also go great with rose-cut diamonds.
+Since it has a domed top with a subtle shine, warm tones, and other colors this palette compliment it the best.
+Different colored diamonds like blue, pink, yellow, green, etc. also go great with rose cut diamonds.

 Such a cut brings out the diamond’s color prominently without the distraction of an intense light that comes with other diamond cuts.

-Another imperative part is the clarity of rose-cut diamonds.
-The case with rose-cut diamonds is such that blemishes and inclusions are quite visible because of the transparency, high dome, larger and flatter facets of the stone which can be seen thoroughly.
+Another imperative part is the clarity of rose cut diamonds.
+The case with rose cut diamonds is such that blemishes and inclusions are quite visible because of the transparency, high dome, and larger and flatter facets of the stone which can be seen thoroughly.

 Why buy a Rose Cut Diamond?